epiforecasts/scoringutils/README.md

   [] add option for working with datetime values
   [] decide on nomenclature of variables
   [] include error handling for functions
+  [] add the binary forecasts and Brier score for EpiCastR [] think about how to incorporate binary forecasts in the above framework